An Exact Poly-Time Membership-Queries Algorithm for Extraction a three-Layer ReLU Network: Introduction

 \section{Introduction}

-With the growth of the machine learning field in general and neural networks model in specific, into new applicative disciplines, many commercial companies offer machine learning services, allowing public use of pre-trained networks as a black-box (e.g., IBM Watson \cite{ibmwatson} or Google AutoML \cite{googleml}).
-Those networks allow the user to query the model, and in many cases, return the exact output of the network to allow the users to reason about the model output.

-However, the reason to maintain the model as a black box is to keep the intellectual-property of the companies and protect them from others to steal their models.
-Moreover, sometimes the training phase uses sensitive data, and exposing the model might expose this sensitive training data (as demonstrated in \cite{Zhang2019}).
+With the growth of neural-network-based applications, many commercial companies offer machine learning services, allowing public use of trained networks as a black-box.
+Those networks allow the user to query the model and, in some cases, return the exact output of the network to allow the users to reason about the model's output.
+Yet, the parameters of the model and its architecture are considered the companies' intellectual property, and they do not often wish to reveal it.
+Moreover, sometimes the training phase uses sensitive data, and as demonstrated in \citet{Zhang2019}, inversion attacks can expose those sensitive data to one who has the trained model.